 - It’s a separate entity.
 The app doesn’t need to be installed as a part of the Office package.

-2] One Calendar: A noticeable fact is that users prefer simple and easy to use calendar apps over the flashy ones.
+A noticeable fact is that users prefer simple and easy-to-use calendar apps over flashy ones.
 After Microsoft’s Mail and Calendar app, One Calendar is the most downloaded calendar app on the Microsoft store.
 It allows syncing calendars set with popular email clients like Google, iCloud, Live, Outlook, etc. The app is way lighter than its counterparts and works well.
 Get it from the Microsoft Store here.

-3] Event Calendar: One of those usual datebooks, the Event Calendar app helps keep track of events like marriages, festivals, birthdays, holidays, etc. Though seemingly cliche, the app has an added functionality which allows storing the events in the cloud.
+One of those usual datebooks, the Event Calendar app helps keep track of events like marriages, festivals, birthdays, holidays, etc. Though seemingly cliche, the app has an added functionality that allows storing the events in the cloud.
 The app itself is installed on the Desktop and users get notifications whenever an event is due.
-One good thing about the app is that it has no upper limit to the amount of data that can be stored and the app’s publisher guarantees that information stored is safe and protected.
+One good thing about the app is that it has no upper limit to the amount of data that can be stored and the app’s publisher guarantees that the information stored is safe and protected.
 The Event Calendar app can be downloaded from Microsoft’s website here.
-It is available for PC’s only.
+It is available for PCs only.

 The timeTableTile app, as the name specifies helps track lectures and classes, though it has a lot more to offer.
 Typical to students, it is of no less use to professionals who could use it for managing their work schedule.
 While a usual calendar is a datebook listing a day, week, or month’s events, The timeTableTile app helps manage repetition of events and activities.
 The app is much of an improvement over the typical paper timetables where the repeated events can be modified, thus making it a mix of a calendar and a timetable.
 This app could be procured from Microsoft’s website here.

-10] Doodle Calendar: The Doodle calendar is linked to Google doodles and keeps tracks of all doodles till date.
+The Doodle calendar is linked to Google doodles and keeps tracks of all doodles to date.
 So it’s just like those usual calendar apps except that the events are marked with Google doodles.
 The app is available on the Microsoft store here.

 Let us know if you have any favorites.